optimal-kombat/optimal-kombat.github.io/content/posts/starting-the-fight.md

 ### Who am I?
 My name is Oscar, a trading analyst who uses Python in my job and has a passion for sports.
 I played as a prop in rugby throughout school and uni, but decided that I was done standing around in the rain on a pitch in the middle of winter and wanted to move to a different sport.
 One I could do year-round and inside, with a lower incidence of injury perhaps...
 Which is why I picked Brazilian Jiu Jitsu (BJJ)!

-While there is still the small but non-zero chance of some pretty devastating injuries, I was immediately hooked onto BJJ when I was forced to tap 8 times in a 5-minute sparring round by someone half my size - I love learning new things, and there are plenty of techniques and facets to the sport, both in the gi and in no gi.
+While there is still the small but non-zero chance of some pretty devastating injuries, I was immediately hooked onto BJJ after being tapped 8 times in a single 5-minute round by someone half my size - I love learning new things, and there are plenty of techniques and facets to the sport, both in the gi and in no gi.

 It also opened me up to the world of martial arts, and exposed me to MMA.
 Whilst I had heard of and seen MMA before, I had rather naively seen it as, "boxing but more violent and with grappling" up to this point - now, I had a new appreciation for the grappling aspect of the sport: the contrast between the overt violent melee, and the subtle techniques, tactics and strategy creates a fantastic spectator sport.